 - Our staff and students come from more than 70 countries and regions around the world.

-- We have three faculties: Business, Science and Engineering, Humanitites and Social Sciences.
+- We have three faculties: Business, Science and Engineering, Humanities and Social Sciences.

 - We offer 28 undergraduate courses and 22 postgraduate courses.